 Driving on the jam-packed Northeastern US interstates sucks, and pulling a 28-foot trailer on said interstates sucks doubly.
 Normally, if Google tells us there’s a wreck ahead and we can save time by taking a different route, we happily exit the interstate and bypass the mess.
 DON’T DO THAT if you’re pulling a trailer or driving a camper!
 We were smart (or so we thought) and checked AllStays for low clearances on our new wreck-free route, got the all-clear, and found ourselves in a situation where a cop pulled us over, stopped traffic, and had us back up in order to take an exit before we got the trailer stuck under an overpass.
 It was insanely stressful… and then a couple days later we did it again.
 The second time we ended up on a neighborhood road with a hill so steep we would have bottomed out at the end, so once again, we had to back up (thank goodness for J’s skills there) into an awkward spot and abort.
 So: stay on the interstate unless you know what you’re doing!
 Tip: apparently roads called Parkway are generally only for passenger cars in the Northeast.

-So that sucked.
-But we made it to Beverly and had a lovely couple days visiting J’s mom and starting our streak of eating lobster rolls every day.
+So that was awful.
+But we made it to Beverly and had a wonderful couple days visiting J’s mom and starting our streak of eating lobster rolls every day.
 (Spoiler!)

 We parked the Airstream on J’s mom’s wide, quiet street, and left a note on it for the nosy neighbor peeking through her curtains while we parked.
 The closest commercial campground to Beverly is in Winter Island Park, next door in Salem; that was our backup plan if street parking hadn’t worked.